reply-fr/sustainable-personal-accounts/README.md

 ## SPA has been designed for AWS Organizations

 Mandatory requirements:

-* SPA is leveraging AWS Organization for events management and for account management across AWS accounts.
+- SPA is leveraging AWS Organization for events management and for account management across AWS accounts.
 The deployment of AWS Organizations can be managed by Amazon Control Tower, but Amazon Control Tower itself is not mandatory.
-* SPA should be deployed on a dedicated AWS account.
+- SPA should be deployed on a dedicated AWS account.
 This facilitates the management of permissions accross a large number of AWS accounts, and contributes to the separation of concerns.
-* SPA needs an assume role with permissions on the AWS Organization
+- SPA needs an assume role with permissions on the AWS Organization
-* SPA needs an assume role with permissions within each AWS account that it manages
+- SPA needs an assume role with permissions within each AWS account that it manages

 We recommend to deploy Amazon Control Tower and to benefit from cloud automation at scale on top of AWS Organizations, of AWS Service Catalog and of AWS IAM Identity Center (successor to AWS SSO).
 However, this is not a requirement for SPA, and you can deploy and use the solution without Amazon Control Tower.

 ## Get started with Sustainable Personal Accounts

 A set of workbooks are available for common operations on Sustainable Personal Accounts, such as:

 - [Full Setup of SPA](./workbooks/full-setup-of-spa.md) - Start here for initial installation
+- [Manage preparation tasks](./workbooks/manage-preparation-tasks.md) - Customize the preparation of accounts
-- [Inspect a SPA system](./workbooks/inspect-a-production-system.md) - Review the behaviour of SPA components
+- [Inspect a SPA system](./workbooks/inspect-a-production-system.md) - Review the behavior of SPA components
 - [Manage preventive controls](./workbooks/manage-preventive-controls.md) - Define guardrails for personal accounts
 - [Create a personal account](./workbooks/create-a-personal-account.md) - Add manually an account handled by SPA
 - [Add Microsoft Teams webhook](./workbooks/add-microsoft-teams-webhook.md) - Forward SPA notifications to ChatOps channels